The story of the loss of Athenia was one that would not go away but by 8 September 1939 the coverage of the sinking was starting to reduce.

 Joseph Kennedy opposed Winston Churchill's 'no compromising with the Nazis" approach and supported Neville Chamberlain's appeasement policy.
 He had antisemitic leanings, and was considered a 'defeatist' in UK government circles.
 He retreated to the countryside during the bombings of London by German aircraft, at a time when the British Royal Family, Prime Minister, government ministers, and other ambassadors chose to stay in London.
 This prompted a member of Britain's Foreign Office to say, "I thought my daffodils were yellow until I met Joe Kennedy."
 He ceased to be the American Ambassador to the UK in 1940 and was replaced by John Gilbert Winant - to the great relief of the British.

 The Times reported the return of Captain Cook and 82 members of Athenia’s crew to Glasgow after their landing at Galway.

 The Times also reported demands being made to Mr. J.F.
 Kennedy by US survivors for a convoy to escort them back to the US.
 He was non-committal but promised to brief his father.

-Kennedy got a pretty rough ride when he met US survivors according to the Daily Record with them insisting on a convoy to take them home.
+Kennedy got a pretty rough ride when he met US survivors according to the Daily Record and they demanded a convoy to take them home.